robwco/knowingwhattosay/_posts/2015-03-24-confessions.md

 author: Robert Williams
 date: 2015-03-24 12:00:00
 ---
-When paying a freelancer to do something costs less than the alternative: doing it alone, hiring a freelancer is a good investment.
+When paying a freelancer costs less than the alternative (ie. doing it alone), hiring a freelancer is a good investment.
 But for a business, they can't know if that's the case until cost is established.

 That's why hiring a freelancer is a weird proposition.
 A business typically knows their domain well.
 Hiring a freelancer isn't part of that domain.